AlgoMaster Logo

 Code

-For every starting index, we scan forward through the rest of the array.
-What if we computed the prefix sum once and used a hash map to instantly look up how many earlier prefix sums would form a valid subarray ending at the current position?
+The repeated forward scans are the cost.
+The next approach computes the prefix sum in a single pass and uses a hash map to look up, in O(1), how many earlier prefix sums form a valid subarray ending at the current position.

 Approach 2: Prefix Sum + Hash Map